9 items you should always buy from Costco’s Kirkland Signature brand

 - Costco

-In a world ofsham, overpriced olive oils, Kirkland manages a mean feat: An imported olive oil that actually passes the“extra virgin” test.
+In a world of sham, overpriced olive oils, Kirkland manages to feature an imported olive oil that actually passes the “extra virgin” test.

-Note: Correction: This story originally said Kirkland Signature vodka and Grey Goose share a water source in France.
-According to a Grey Goose representative, Grey Goose’s water source is exclusive to the brand.